 Myth: My Social Security, Medicare and/or Medicaid Benefits will be Affected

 The money from a retirement mortgage is considered borrowed money and is not taxable income by the IRS.
 Consult with your tax advisor for your specific situation.
+Social Security and Medicare benefits will not be affected.
+Medicaid benefits may or may not change due to reverse mortgage cash supplements.

 HECM (Reverse / Retirement Mortgage) loans are not a product provided directly by HUD/FHA or the United States Government.
 Veritas Funding LLC, is an approved HUD lender, but is not acting on behalf of or at the direction of HUD/ FHA or the Federal Government.
 References herein to any specific commercial product, process, or service by trade name, trademark, manufacturer or otherwise, does not necessarily constitute or imply its endorsement, recommendation, or favoring by HUD, FHA, or the United State Government.
 All programs subject to change without notice.
 All services rendered by Veritas Funding (NMLS#252108) are to assist in providing mortgage loans.
 Veritas Funding brokers out this loan.
 Subject to borrower qualification.
 The information on this page is intended for informational purposes only.